 Getting Started

-The Shovel config contains a database URL, an Ethereum node URL, and an array of Integrations that contain a mapping of Ethereum data to Postgres tables.
+The Shovel Config contains a database URL, an Ethereum node URL, and an array of Integrations that contain a mapping of Ethereum data to Postgres tables.

 {